euclio/vim-markdown-composer/README.md

 You should run `cargo build --release` in the plugin directory after installation.

-Also, don't forget to `:UpdateRemotePlugins` after installing or updating!

 If you use the above snippet, everything should be taken care of automatically.